Simple 8

 Battery Management

-Competitors taking part in the Double8 on a VTTAE must ensure that their bike complies with the following rules:
+Competitors taking part in the Simple8 on an eMTB must ensure that their bike complies with the following rules:

 • 250 w motor